-As mention earlier, at the final stage, the system uses information from the Internet in order to get more evidence of the possible accuracy of each candidate answer.
-From the perspective of the overall system, Internet searching occurs simultaneously to the local search.
+As we mention above, at the final stage the system uses information from the Internet in order to get more evidence of the possible accuracy of each candidate answer.
+From the perspective of the overall system, Internet search and local search occurs simultaneously.
 This subsection reviews the process involved in such task.

-The module used at this step was originally developed at our laboratory to research the effectiveness of a statistical approach to web question answering in Spanish.
-Such approach lies in the concept of redundancy in the web, i.e, the module applies a several transformations in order to convert the question into a typical query and then this query along to some query reformulations are sent to a search engine with the hypothesis that the answer would be contained -several times- in the snippets retrieved by the search engine.
-The selection of candidate answers from Internet is based on computing all the n-grams, from unigrams to pentagrams, as possible answers to the given question.
-Then, using some statistical criteria the n-grams are ranked by decreasing likelihood of being the correct answer.
+The module used at this step was originally developed at our laboratory to research the effectiveness of a statistical approach to web question answering in Spanish [5].
+Such approach lies on the concept of redundancy in the web, i.e, the module applies several transformations in order to convert the question into a typical query and then this query along with some query reformulations are sent to a search engine assuming that the answer would be contained -several times- in the snippets retrieved by the search engine4.
+Candidate answers are selected from the Internet computing all the ngrams, from unigrams to pentagrams, as possible answers to the given question.
+Then, using some statistical criteria the n-grams are ranked by decreasing confidence score.
 The top ten are used to validate the candidates gathered from the local searching process.